If you walked into my house you would quickly notice my favourite fibre. My carpet, chairs, clothes, blankets, duvet inner.

 Avoid twisting or wringing your garment when drying.
 Instead of a harsh wring out, gently squeeze the water from your wool clothing.
 Roll the knit in a clean towel to absorb any excess water if needed.
 Lie the garment on a flat surface in an airy space, preferably out of direct sunshine to avoid fading.

-Some days I go from being wrapped in my woollen duvet cover to putting on my woollen socks while walking along my wool carpet to pat my wool dog, wearing my wool sustainable fashion garments from Standard Issue… I am a proud wool advocate and I hope by now you are too!
+Some days I go from being wrapped in my woollen duvet cover to putting on my woollen socks while walking along my wool carpet, wearing my wool sustainable fashion garments from Standard Issue… I am a proud wool advocate and I hope by now you are too!
 Wool is wonderfully self reliant and one of the most adaptive and well wearing garments in your wardrobe, but with these steps above we can ensure our woollen garments stay looking fresh and can be past down for many generations.

 As a rule, I only work with brands I love, use, and can whole heartedly back.
 This is a sponsored blog (I can't pay my electricity bill with free products), but 100% my own words, photos, and opinion.